 What to do if your vehicle is stolen

-• Report your vehicle as stolen immediately to police: Reporting the theft to law enforcement provides a record to show to your insurer.
+• Report your vehicle as stolen immediately to police.
+Reporting the theft to law enforcement provides a record for your insurer.

-• Be prepared to provide important vehicle information: Provide the make/model of the vehicle, color, license plate number, as well as the vehicle’s VIN number to the police.
+• Be prepared to provide important vehicle information.
+Provide the make/model of the vehicle, color, license plate number and the VIN to the police.

-• File a claim: The process for filing a stolen vehicle report to your insurer could be over the phone, online or directly to your insurance agent.
+• File a claim.
+You can file a stolen vehicle report to your insurer over the phone, online or directly with your insurance agent.

 According to the NICB, 34% of recovered stolen vehicles are recovered on the same day as the theft, and 45% are recovered within two days, so reporting your vehicle as stolen is essential.